leburnett/reiser-documentation/Ephys/ephys_nested_rf_analysis.md

 and then the voltage data:
         `v_data = Log.ADC.Volts(2, :)*10; % voltage data`

-This is the data across the entire experiment, the three repetitions of the two flash stimuli and the tw2o bar stimuli.
+This is the data across the entire experiment, the three repetitions of the two flash stimuli and the two bar stimuli.
 The voltage data is multiplied by 10 because during the data acquisition it is downsampled by a factor of 10.
 (TODO: ADD WHY).

 [ PNG - 0001 ]
 ^General plot of f_data and v_data